 This is a Dominican dessert traditionally served during the Lenten season and prepared in large quantities to share with family and neighbors.

 1. Paletas de Coco (Coconut Popsicles)

 Surprise, surprise!
-With over 60,000 shares on social media, this is nearly twice as popular as Habichuelas con Dulce.
+With many tens of thousands of shares on social media, this is nearly twice as popular as Habichuelas con Dulce.

 While Paleta de Coco (recipe here) is a simple dessert, steeped in childhood memories, and with all we imagine in a favorite tropical dessert, there is something else about this humble treat (let’s call it zeitgeist) that has made it the most-shared dessert in our blog, and one of the top most-shared recipes in all of our recipe collection.
 This is something I would not have bet on: after all, there are some very unique desserts in our cuisine.
 My guess is that this is just very popular amongst our non-Dominican readers, and I’m fine with that.